KaylaPl4yz/KaylaPl4yz/README.md

 > — This user may tend to be dry or overly excited

 > — This user may come across as rude, but they are actually really nice!

+> — This user may sometimes go Semi Verbal or Non Verbal.

+> — This user is chronically online

+> — This user stays away from situations unless it involves them directly